 - increased investment in harm reduction and demand reduction strategies; and

-A wide range of respected non-government/not-for-profit organisations are already engaged as partners in the Fair Treatment alliance for drug law and policy reform (full list under Our partners below).
+A wide range of respected non-government/not-for-profit organisations are already engaged as partners in the Fair Treatment campaign for drug law and policy reform (full list under Our partners below).

-Uniting is coordinating this evidence-based campaign on behalf of the wider church and our partners - informing and engaging congregations in NSW and the ACT and the wider ecommunity.
+Uniting is coordinating this evidence-based campaign on behalf of the wider church and our partners - informing and engaging congregations in NSW and the ACT and the wider community.

 The campaign draws on expertise of people working in the field - including medical staff at Uniting Medically Supervised Injecting Centre, Sydney.